ondrahladik/Time-Web/README.md

 # Time-web

-This website was created as part of a project https://amaradio.eu [AmaRadio.eu], since the whole code is interesting, I decided to publish it separately as well.
+This website was created as part of a project [AmaRadio.eu](https://amaradio.eu), since the whole code is interesting, I decided to publish it separately as well.

 ## Function